 Nuclear power has reliably and economically contributed approximately 20 percent of electrical generation in the United States over the past two decades.
-It remains the single largest contributor (more than 70 percent) of non-greenhouse-gas-emitting electric power generation in the United States.
+It remains the single largest contributor (roughly 60 percent) of non-greenhouse-gas-emitting electric power generation in the United States.
 Domestic demand for electrical energy is expected to grow at an average rate of 1 percent per year.
 If currently operating nuclear power plants shutdown prematurely, the total fraction of generated electrical energy from nuclear power will begin to decline – even with the expected addition of new nuclear generating capacity.

-Materials Aging and Degradation: R&D to develop the scientific basis for understanding and predicting long-term environmental degradation behavior of materials in nuclear power plants.
-The R&D products will be used to define operational limits and aging mitigation approaches for materials in nuclear power plant systems, structures, and components subject to long-term operating conditions, providing key input to both regulators and industry.
+Materials Research: R&D to develop the scientific basis for understanding and predicting long-term environmental degradation behavior of materials in nuclear power plants.
+The R&D products will be used to define operational limits and aging mitigation approaches for materials in nuclear power plant SSCs subject to long-term operating conditions, providing key input to both regulators and industry.